llauderesv/react-form-validation/README.md

 ### Create a validator

 Note: Validator key should be the same in the model that you created above.
-If it doesn't this will not recognize
+If it doesn't, it will not recognize the validation.

 ```
 const validator = {